 Dry Eye Medications

-- HypoTears: HypoTears is an OTC artificial tears product, indicated for temporary relief of burning and irritation due to dryness of the eye or exposure to wind or sun.
+- HypoTears: HypoTears is an OTC (over-the-counter) artificial tears product, indicated for temporary relief of burning and irritation due to dryness of the eye or exposure to wind or sun.
 It also helps protect against further eye irritation.

 - AkwaTears: This product is used as a lubricant to prevent further irritation or to relieve dryness of the eyes.